anastasia-vishnevsky/storybook-ai/README.md

 **What You’ll See:**

-- Image upload field
+- Two tabs:
+  - Upload Image – for uploading a picture and generating story + cover
-- Button to generate story and cover
+  - Saved Content – to browse previously generated stories and covers

-- Displayed story
+## Saved Outputs

+- Uploaded files are stored in uploads/
-- Displayed cover image
+- Generated cover images are saved in generated/covers/
-- Error handling if backend fails
+- Generated stories are saved as .txt files in generated/stories/

+> Streamlit UI also includes a section to view previously generated covers and stories.